conorosully/legal-case-prediction/README.md

 A demonstration of the work done for my dissertation for partial completion of a MSc Computer Science.
 The paper was published in the conference proceedings of the Irish Conference on Artificial Intelligence and Cognitive Science (AICS).
 <br>
 <br>
-<b>Publication: <a href="http://aics2019.datascienceinstitute.ie/papers/aics_26.pdf"> here </a>
+<b>Publication:</b> <a href="http://aics2019.datascienceinstitute.ie/papers/aics_26.pdf"> here </a>
 <br>
-Conference proceedings:  <a href="http://aics2019.datascienceinstitute.ie/papers.html"> here </a>
+<b>Conference proceedings:</b>   <a href="http://aics2019.datascienceinstitute.ie/papers.html"> here </a>
 <br>
-Full dissertation: <a href="https://github.com/conorosully/legal-case-prediction/blob/master/dissertation.pdf"> dissertation.pdf </a>
+<b>Full dissertation:</b>  <a href="https://github.com/conorosully/legal-case-prediction/blob/master/dissertation.pdf"> dissertation.pdf </a>
 <br>
 <br>
 <a href="https://github.com/conorosully/legal-case-prediction/blob/master/0%20ECHR%20prediction%20demo.ipynb">0 ECHR prediction demo </a>gives a simplied demonstration of the code.
-The full project can be found in src/
+The full project can be found in src folder